Florida Gulf Coast Eagles Logo

 What is Florida Gulf Coast Eagles?

 The Florida Gulf Coast Eagles are the athletic division of Florida Gulf Coast University, located in Fort Myers.
-It consists of 15 teams participating in the NCAA Division I level intercollegiate program as members of the ASUN conference.
+It consists of 15 teams participating in the NCAA Division I intercollegiate program at the ASUN conference level.
 Students also participate in CCSA competitions (diving and swimming).

 2002 – 2022